evan-forbes/ethlab/README.md

 ```
 Doing something similar with the official abigen command would require twice the compiling, code generating, and keeping track of two contract instances.

+## Other Stuff

+There are included tools to run a fast barebones ethereum node with custom transaction pools, variable block times, gas limits, etc. Combined with the smart contract generation above, one can create a single binary for testing smart contract systems.